ellenpham/ellenpham/README.md

 :heart_decoration: I'm passionate about designing and developing websites and applications.

-:telescope: I am currently learning Python, SQL and JavaScript.
+:telescope: I am currently learning JavaScript and ReactJS.

 :seedling: Previously a resourcing specialist, currently embarking on the new career journey in tech industry.